 Holds on Student Records

-A hold on a student’s record will prevent students from registering and paying online, as well as obtaining an official transcript.
+A hold on a student’s record will prevent students from registering and paying online.
 Students can have holds placed on their records for various reasons:

 - Students who are under age 16 must meet with Enrollment Services to have the hold removed.

 - Students who have outstanding debts to the College, such as parking or library fines, will have the hold until their debt is cleared.